That’s what the builder said, a couple of months into the Project.

 You don’t open a can of worms, and not expect to find any worms in it…

-In September we had signed the papers, negotiating a long settlement (January 15) in exchange for fifty grand off the price.
+In September 2017 our Australian Real Estate Adventure came to an end.
+We had signed the papers for Salter House, negotiating a long settlement (January 15) in exchange for fifty grand off the price.
 That gave us lots of time to think about what we wanted to do.

 Me: We need storage.
 Usable closets.
 Get rid of the carpet in the bedrooms.
 Take those blinds down off the windows.

 Marc: We need a toilet next to the kitchen.
 Redo the bathrooms (see photo).

 One of us is more or less ruled by his early morning digestive situation.

 We also didn’t know much about the Griffins.
 I did some initial research and it became apparent that we had unwittingly bought a piece of Australian Architectural History.
 Anything we did to it had the potential for being a Horrendous Travesty.

 I also learned that Victorian era architecture is much more heavily protected than mid-century or early century architecture.
 Australian anglophilia in action.
 We could do anything we wanted to the inside and no one could say anything.
 This was at once so, so wrong and absolutely terrifying.

 We didn’t know any architects or any builders.
 No worries, mate!
 We plugged “Heritage Architects in Melbourne” in Google and it spat out a few possibilities.
 I asked real estate agents for recommendations.
 One problem was the scope of the project — we weren’t going to be spending vast sums.
 (Right!!
 So funny!!)
 One Big Shot heritage architect shunted me off to a junior associate.
 Nothing wrong with that, I suppose, but I was a bit miffed.